 A Phase 2 proof of concept study was conducted in 2014 testing LV-101 versus placebo in PWS.
 This randomized, double-blinded, placebo-controlled study showed clinically meaningful improvements in hyperphagia and associated behavioral symptoms.
 These data were presented at the 2018 Annual Meeting of the Pediatric Academic Societies and published in JCI Insight.

-Based on the positive results seen in the Phase 2 study, Levo Therapeutics is conducting a Phase 3 clinical trial of LV-101.
+Based on the positive results seen in the Phase 2 study, Levo Therapeutics conducted a Phase 3 clinical trial of LV-101, referred to as CARE-PWS.
+Top-line results from the 8-week placebo-controlled period were announced in August of 2020, and later presented at the 2021 Annual Meeting of the Endocrine Society (ENDO 2021).